 Step 1.
 The theory of reverie becomes more than a theory.

-Paying attention in this way — without strain but gently focusing on what is going on, simply trying to be aware, you very soon, discover that stray images, ideas, internal dialogue, etc. quickly intrude.
-An uninvited thought, or image, initiates a chain of associations that takes my attention, and soon I’m lost in full blown day dreams.
+Trying to act from your centre, paying attention — without strain but gently focusing on what is going on, neither lost “inside” or caught up in “outer events”, you very soon, discover that stray images, ideas, internal dialogue, etc. quickly pop up.
+An uninvited thought, or image, initiates a chain of associations that takes my attention, and soon I’m lost in full blown day dreams or totally absorbed in unfolding events .
 Let us call those images (with the underlying climates and tensions which they translate) “reveries”.